JasonS09/agentic-ai-program-template/solutions/week1_prompt_engineering/PROMPT_PLAYBOOK.md

 ## Reflection (End of Week)
 Answer briefly:
 1. Which two prompt patterns yielded the largest delta between models?
+    Few-shot prompt.
 2. Which failure mode was most frequent?
 Root cause?
+    Verbosity.
+Some models tend to over-explain their outputs.
 3. Default model choice for: explanation / reasoning / structure.
+    Gemini Pro.
 4. Open questions heading into Week 2.
 *   **Ambiguity:**
     *   Avoid vague or open-ended questions.
 Be as specific as possible.